How video games teach us about mental and emotional energy

 Finally, all players have access to an SP bar of emotional points.
 Emotional points represent the use of emotional power to accomplish a task.

 While emotional point actions can have tremendous benefit, they can have negative side effects to players who don’t cast them properly.
 For example, casting the emotion spell Frustration can energize a player to take more swift and decisive action, but can also damage a player’s reputation if used incorrectly.
-On the positive side, you have emotion point spells like Eagerness, Confidence and Intimacy, among others; again, casting these correctly can have incredible effects for characters, but they come with great risk for players with less experience.
+The same goes for emotion point spells like Eagerness, Confidence and Intimacy, among others; again, casting these correctly can have incredible effects for characters, but they come with great risk for players with less experience.

 It's not a given that more experienced players will increase their emotion point total or learn new emotion point spells naturally/over time.
 The Therapist party member provides light amounts of SP bonuses, but players can’t rely on Therapist alone to improve emotion points or learn new spells.
 Most players need to complete difficult optional sidequests and obtain rewards like Introspection, Accountability, Non-Defensiveness, Embodiment, Acceptance, and Grief, among others.
 Obtaining these rewards both increase emotional point total and allow the player to cast more, and more complex, emotion point spells.
 Of note, these sidequests are usually the most challenging sidequests of the game.